syncfusion-content/angularjs-docs/angularjs/Dialog/appearance-and-styling.md

 ---
 layout: post
-title: Syncfusion Angular Dialog appearance-and-styling
+title: Appearance and styling in Angular Dialog Component | Syncfusion
-description: Learn here about appearance and styling use in support Syncfusion Angular Dialog control, its elements, and more.
+description: Learn here all about Style and appearance in Syncfusion Angular Dialog control, its elements, and more.
 platform: angularjs
 control: Angular- Dialog
 documentation: ug
 ---

-# Appearance and styling in Angular Dialog
+# Appearance and styling in Angular Dialog Component

 ## Showing header